 After a successful career on the track Christian started his own racing team only to be approached shortly afterwards to run the new Red Bull set-up.
-The new entrants to one of the most technical and competitive sports in the world within five years they’d won both drivers’ and constructors’ champions, and repeated the feat for each of the following three seasons.
+As new entrants to one of the most technical and competitive sports in the world, within five years they’d won both drivers’ and constructors’ champions, and repeated the feat for each of the following three seasons.
 Christian reveals what it’s taken to build and maintain success in the face of rivals with more money, resources, and political power in the sport.
 He considers what makes the culture of Red Bull special, the human and the technological elements vital to success.

 Christian Horner is the Team Principal of the Red Bull Racing Formula 1 team.
 He has led the team from its early days and turned them into champions in arguably the most competitive sport in the world.

 Starting out as a driver himself, Christian rose through the racing ranks from karting to Formula 2, the level below Formula 1.
 Faced with trying to find a team, he started his own and won two championships.
 Feeling he was better suited to the commercial and strategic parts of the sport, he focused on leading a team.
 When the drinks giant Red Bull bought the Jaguar F1 team they approached Christian to run it.